ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-api-manager/gateway-administation.md

 #### Customizing central section

-This section connects the agent to AMPLIFY Central and determines how to published the discovered APIs.
+This section connects the agent to Amplify Central and determines how to published the discovered APIs.

-`url`: The AMPLIFY Central url.
+`url`: The Amplify Central url.
 Default value is **<https://apicentral.axway.com>**.

-`platformURL:` The AMPLIFY platform url.
+`platformURL:` The Amplify platform url.
 Needed for finding the user email during the subscription process with email notification.
 Default value is **<https://platform.axway.com>**.

-`team`: The Team name in AMPLIFY Central that all APIs will be linked to.
-Locate this at AMPLIFY Central > Access > Team Assets.).
+`team`: The Team name in Amplify Central that all APIs will be linked to.
+Locate this at Amplify Central > Access > Team Assets.).

-`organizationID`: The Organization ID from AMPLIFY Central.
+`organizationID`: The Organization ID from Amplify Central.
 Locate this at Platform > User > Organization > Org ID field.

 `environment`: The environment name you created when [preparing AMPLIFY Central](/docs/central/connect-api-manager/prepare-amplify-central/).